finbarrmccarthy/GoalioMailService/README.md

-GoalioMailService
+FinbarrMailService
 ================

-Version 0.0.2 Created by the goalio UG (haftungsbeschränkt)
+Version 0.0.2 Created by the finbarr UG (haftungsbeschränkt)

 Introduction
 ------------